umbraco/UmbracoDocs/Documentation/Development-Guidelines/v7-building-angular-project.md

 To compile and run the UI project you need node.js installed, you can get that at [http://nodejs.org](nodejs.org) for both windows and osx.

 ###Grunt
 When you have node.js installed, you need to install grunt.
-Grunt is a simple javascript task runner, basicly like Nant, Msbuild or any traditional build system [http://gruntjs.com](more about grunt here).
+Grunt is a simple JavaScript task runner, basically like Nant, Msbuild or any traditional build system [http://gruntjs.com](more about grunt here).

 To install, open a terminal and run: